paxdotdev/docs/src/intro-example.md

 # Example

-This colorful example, running in an iframe, covers the basic concepts of Pax.[1]
+Following is a simple example of Pax, compiled for Web, running in an iframe.
+You can also [run this example](./start-creating-a-project.md) as a native macOS app.

 Try resizing your browser horizontally to see responsive resizing.
-You can also try selecting text, clicking around the screen to see what happens, and firing up a screen reader.
+You can also try selecting text, clicking around until you find the animated click handler, and opening browser dev tools to inspect the HTML and CSS.
+The text is readable by screen readers and web crawlers.

 <!-- TODO:  You can find more examples [in the GitHub repository.](https://www.github.com/pax-lang/examples/) -->

 <iframe style="width: calc(100%); height: 450px; border: none;" src="https://static.pax-lang.org/jabberwocky/" ></iframe>

-You can also [run this demo](./start-creating-a-project.md) as a native macOS app if you have a Mac development machine.

-Source code:
+### Example source code

 ```rust
 //src/lib.rs